A-posteriori-steered $p$-robust multigrid and domain decomposition methods with optimal step-sizes for mixed finite element discretizations of elliptic problems: Proof of the multilevel stable decomposition of Proposition for

-with $C_{\rm{SD}}$ depending on the mesh shape regularity parameter $\kappa_{\T}$ and additionally on the parameters $ C_{\rm qu}$ and $C_{\rm ref}$ when Assumption~\ref{assumption_refinement_quasiuniformity} is satisfied or on the parameters $C^0_{\rm qu}$ and $ C_{\rm loc,qu}$ when Assumption~\ref{graded_grids} is satisfied.
+where the positive constant $C_{\rm{SD}}$ only depends on the mesh shape regularity parameter $\kappa_{\T}$ and additionally on the parameters $ C_{\rm qu}$ and $C_{\rm ref}$ when Assumption~\ref{assumption_refinement_quasiuniformity} is satisfied or on the parameters $C^0_{\rm qu}$ and $ C_{\rm loc,qu}$ when Assumption~\ref{graded_grids} is satisfied.
 In particular, $C_{\rm{SD}}$ is independent of the number of mesh levels $J$ and of the polynomial degree $p$. \end{lemma}